ComputeCanada/mc-hub/docs/configuration.md

 # JSON Configuration

-Magic Castle UI's configuration is mostly stored in a single file named `configuration.json`.
+MC Hub's configuration is mostly stored in a single file named `configuration.json`.

 An example `configuration.json` is shown below.